cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - Tau main net turn on for community relay nodes joinning profit sharing.
 }
 ```
-## Three processes exists
+## Three processes exist
-* A. Response with predicted ChainIDContractResultStateRoot, which is a hamt cbor.cid.
+* A. Response with predicted `ChainID`ContractResultStateRoot, which is a hamt cbor.cid.
 * B. Collect votings from peers to find the chain id safety state root.
 * C. File Downloader.

 ## Tries
 On community chain:
-* chain contract: ChainIDContractAMTroot is the root for AMT trie for store chain contracts vector
+* chain contract: `ChainID`ContractAMTroot is the root for AMT trie for store chain contracts vector
-* chain contract result: ChainIDContractResultStateRoot is the root for **HAMT** tree for the chain state; contract and receipt are interconnected in each state transition on that chain.
+* chain contract result: `ChainID`ContractResultStateRoot is the root for **HAMT** tree for the chain state; contract and receipt are interconnected in each state transition on that chain.
 * file amt: e.g Falksd898..x is the root for AMT trie for chopping and store the file.

 On TAU chain:
 * relay: RelayAMTroot is the root for AMT trie for relay, relay is not chain specific

-## Trie elements linking
+Trie elements linking
-* future state -> Contract AMT root
+* future state/`ChainID`ContractAMTroot -> Contract AMT
-* contract amt root/state -> safety HAMT root
+* contract amt/`count`/state -> safety HAMT root

 ## Global Context: store in levelDB
 It helps to make process internal data exchange efficient.

-* ChainIDSafetyContractResultStateRoot; // this is constantly updated by voting process B. When most difficulty chain is found or verified after voting process.
+* `ChainID`SafetyContractResultStateRoot; // this is constantly updated by voting process B. When most difficulty chain is found or verified after voting process.
-* ChainIDContractResultStateRoot; // after found safety, this is the new contract state, which is a hamt node.cid
+* `ChainID`ContractResultStateRoot; // after found safety, this is the new contract state, which is a hamt node.cid
-* ChainIDFileAMTlist; // stores chain wide file amt root in a list
+* User`ChainID`List; // a list of Chains to follow/mine by users.
-* ChainList is a list of Chains to follow/mine by users.
+* UserFileAMTlist; // a list for storing user interested files
-* ChainIDPeerList is list of known peers for the chain by users.
+* `ChainID`PeerList; // list of known peers for the chain by users.
-* RelayList is a list of known relays from Kademlia scope and TAU chain info;
+* RelayList; // a list of known relays from Kademlia scope and TAU chain info; initially will be hard-coded.

 ## Concept explain
 ```